An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Results

 \section{Results}

 In this section, the experiments are conducted to explore the research questions considered in the paper.\\

 \textbf{RQ1.
-How do the balancing methods affect the predictive multiplicity of the models in the Rashomon set?}\\

-Monitoring the impact of balancing methods on the Rashomon set is crucial as multiplicity outlines the potential damage at the individual level induced by the arbitrary model selection \cite{Hsu_and_Calmon_2022}.
+How do the balancing methods affect the predictive multiplicity of the models in the Rashomon set?}\\ Monitoring the impact of balancing methods on the Rashomon set is crucial as multiplicity outlines the potential damage at the individual level induced by the arbitrary model selection \cite{Hsu_and_Calmon_2022}.
 Thus, we measure the multiplicity of the Rashomon sets after balancing the datasets.

-The calculated ambiguity and discrepancy values of the Rashomon sets are given in Fig~\ref{fig:rashomon}.
-The Rashomon zone visualizes Rashomon metrics in two dimensions for each Rashomon set created on original (imbalanced) and balanced datasets under varying resampling ratios.
-In this plot, if the zone created for the Rashomon set trained on the original dataset and the zone calculated for the Rashomon set trained on the balanced dataset by any balancing method completely overlap, we can visually interpret that the relevant balancing method does not change the Rashomon metrics, if not, it does.
-Although the Rashomon regions do not overlap exactly, they are not positioned very differently from each other on the discrepancy axis.
-However, the Rashomon regions of the balancing methods on the ambiguity axis do not overlap with the Rashomon regions of the original dataset.
-Balancing methods increase the ambiguity of Rashomon sets.
+The calculated \textit{obscurity} and \textit{discrepancy} values of the Rashomon sets are given in Figure~\ref{fig:rashomon}, which consists of the individual points representing the Ras\-ho\-mon metrics of the models trained on each dataset listed in Table~\ref{table:benchmark}.
+The zones show two-dimensional regions where metrics' values are dense.
+The value of $1.25$ means the frequency of the majority class over that of the minority class.
+Zones being close to zero on both axes indicate low severity of multiplicity, and moving away from them indicates increasing severity of multiplicity.
+The zone calculated for the Rashomon set when applied to the balanced dataset using any balancing method, completely overlaps.
+This allows us to visually interpret that the relevant balancing method does not change the Rashomon metrics of the models.
+If it does not overlap, it indicates that the balancing method does affect the metrics.
+Although the zones do not overlap exactly, they are not positioned very differently from each other on the discrepancy axis.
+However, the zones of the balancing methods on the \textit{obscurity} axis do not overlap with the zones of the models trained on the original dataset.
+Balancing methods increase the \textit{obscurity} of Rashomon sets.